 - Pointer Telocation India Pvt.
 Ltd, Pune.
 Model: Cello CANiQ-IN A

 Concerns regarding the standard

-Although AIS 140 standards could bring seamless benefits to the government and the public, quite a few concerns still cloud its implementation.
+Although AIS 140 certified devices could bring seamless benefits to the government and the public, quite a few concerns still cloud its implementation.

 What happens to those vehicles in India currently equipped with GPS tracking devices over the past few years?

 It is quite apparent that these devices do not comply AIS 140 standards.
 Fleet owners who previously installed non-compliant GPS tracking devices, to manage their fleet, have to replace them all else RTOs will not issue Fitness certificate.